 A notary public attests documents and certifies the execution of the documents, prepares and certifies certain legal documents, administers oaths, witnesses affidavits, statutory declarations and other documents, and certifies copies of the documents.
-A notary public fulfills a role which can be best described as an ‘international justice of the peace’.
+A notary public fulfils a role that can be best described as an ‘international justice of the peace’.

-If you are not sure whether you require a notary public or a justice of peace (which should be a free service), you should check with whoever has asked you to have your document notarised in the first place.
-Documents that are intended to be used in countries overseas but are signed, witnessed or certified in Australia generally need to be notarised by a notary public before they will be accepted and legally valid in the intended destination country.
+If you are not sure whether you require a notary public, a justice of the peace (which should be a free service), commissioner of oaths, a lawyer, or some other prescribed, authorised or qualified witness, you should check with whoever has asked you to have your document notarised in the first place.
+Documents that are intended to be used in other countries (ie, not Australia) but are signed, witnessed or certified in Australia generally need to be notarised by a notary public before they will be accepted and legally valid in the intended destination country.

 Other FAQs regarding our notary public services